Best foods for female fertility and egg quality

 One of the most exciting pieces of research in recent years came from the Chan Zuckerberg Initiative, where scientists are now able to map the egg ecosystem using advanced imaging.

-This research is exciting because previously most of the fertility research looked at the egg in isolation.
-This study showed how eggs rely on the entire environment inside and around the ovary, this included the cells, nutrients, mitochondria, blood flow, hormones and metabolic signals around them.
+This research is exciting because previously, the majority of fertility research looked at the egg in isolation.
+This study showed how eggs rely on the entire environment inside and around the ovary, which included the cells, nutrients, mitochondria, blood flow, hormones and metabolic signals around them.

-The best part about this study is that it highlighted that egg quality isn’t just genetics.
-It’s influenced by factors such as our nutrition, mitochondrial health, oxidative stress levels, inflammation, metabolic health and the nutrient-rich fluid surrounding the egg.
+The best part of this study was that it highlighted that egg quality isn’t just genetics, it is influenced by factors such as our nutrition, mitochondrial health, oxidative stress levels, inflammation, metabolic health and the nutrient-rich fluid surrounding the egg.

 Best Foods for Women’s Fertility